-RTEMS_SUCCESSFUL - task mode set successfully
+RTEMS_SUCCESSFUL - task mode set successfully RTEMS_INVALID_ADDRESS - previous_mode_set is NULL

 This directive manipulates the execution mode of the calling task.
 A task's execution mode enables and disables preemption, timeslicing, asynchronous signal processing, as well as specifying the current interrupt level.
 To modify an execution mode, the mode class(es) to be changed must be specified in the mask parameter and the desired mode(s) must be specified in the mode parameter.